CarlottaMnt/Bayesian-factor-analysis-sampler/README.md

 The first empirical illustration is based on the public data-set from "A misura di comune".
 In particular I focus on the Varese province which entails 138 different areas.
 I analyse the year 2014 and 2015.
 Within this implementation, the latent factor should represents the latent well-being of each areas.

 The second empirical illustration rely instead on the Province-BES dataset.
-Thus, we extend the analysis to the entire Italian territory asessing the well-being of provinces over the years.
+Thus, we extend the analysis to the entire Italian territory assessing the well-being of provinces over the years.

 ## References: